grigorisg9gr/robust_deformable_face_tracking/README.md

 #### **Feedback**
 If you do have any questions or improvements, feel free to open issues here or contribute right away.
 Feedback is always appreciated.
+Due to the heavy development of menpo and its research purpose, often there are breaking changes.
+This code, may not work with the latest menpoversion, however if you encounter such a compatibility problem, please get in touch and I will fix the problem with the code.

 #### **License**
 Apache 2, see LICENSE file for details.